vigluca/public_r_data_analysis_2021_fall/README.md

 Submitting the assignments will require the use of Git and Github.
 There is a detailed tutorial on how to use Git with R that you can find here:
 <https://happygitwithr.com/>
+You should also fininsh the Datacamp course about git and Github on Canvas.

   - To work on your assignments please fork this repository.
   - Work on each assignment in the .Rmd files in the “assignment/”